ianksalter/djing-to-dolphins/blog/19_LimitsOfReason20170806.md

 > *No consistent axiomatic system which includes arithmetic can prove its own consistency.*

-Since Zermelo-Fraenkel set theory includes arithmetic, this means that the very foundations of mathematics, as used by most mathematics, cannot prove its own consistency.
+Since Zermelo-Fraenkel set theory includes arithmetic, this means that the very foundations of mathematics, as used by most mathematicians, cannot prove its own consistency.
 There are many ways to interpret this result, but for me, it puts pay to the idea that the universe is written in the language of mathematics.
 Instead mathematics, all of it, including Kronecker’s integers, are a human construct, they are stories.

 As Max wakes to take her watch, I remember a quote from [Reuben Hersh](https://en.wikipedia.org/wiki/Reuben_Hersh), [who observes](https://books.google.pt/books?id=R-qgdx2A5b0C&pg=PA39&lpg=PA39&dq=Mathematicians+are+platonists+on+the+weekdays+and+formalists+on+sundays&source=bl&ots=NlrVRHvx5t&sig=R-jlRKAIQ2RFuHfbxXKbS5lIFkk&hl=en&sa=X&ved=0ahUKEwiTg_SS7eHVAhVCLcAKHc4gD0MQ6AEIKjAB#v=onepage&q=Mathematicians%20are%20platonists%20on%20the%20weekdays%20and%20formalists%20on%20sundays&f=false), that many a mathematician:

 > *"...is a Platonist on weekdays, a formalist on weekends.
 On weekdays, when doing mathematics, he’s a Platonist, convinced he is dealing with an objective reality whose properties he’s trying to determine.
 On weekends, if challenged to give a philosophical account of this reality, it’s easier to pretend he doesn’t believe in it.
 He plays formalist and pretends mathematics is a meaningless game."*

 I don’t go to bed straight away, instead I doze in the cockpit ready to help Max with the next jybe.
 As I do, I reflect on the Hersh quote and think how different I am from one of those mathematicians.
-The vicious attacks that Cantor suffered can only come about when one is making claims about absolute truth, for his proofs, when looked at as stories, rather than some claim to reality, I find truly beautiful.
-I know when I do maths myself that I’m writing a story, creating some fake news as you were, in doing so I aspire to the beauty of Cantor’s work.
+The vicious attacks that Cantor suffered can only come about when one is making some claim about absolute truth.
+I find that his proofs, when looked at as stories, rather than some claim to reality, are truly beautiful.
+I know when I do maths I am writing a story, creating some fake news as you were In doing so I aspire to the beauty of Cantor’s work.
 While I think all this, Max manages the jybe all by herself and, exhausted from my reflections, I head down to the cabin for more sleep.